 - Choose the "large" resource level.
-For a 6GB card, this will use approximately 5GB of GPU memory, leaving 1GB for the rest of your system. - Alter darktablerc to increase the last number (the OpenCL memory fraction) for your selected resource level.
-For example, increasing the OpenCL memory fraction to 950 would increase the available memory on a 6GB GPU to approximately 5.3GB. - Set preferences > processing > cpu / gpu / memory > tune OpenCL performance to "memory size", which will use all of your device's memory, less a 400MB headroom.
-Please see the section below for other options related to this setting.
+For a 6GB card, this will use approximately 5GB of GPU memory, leaving 1GB for the rest of your system. (recommended) - Alter darktablerc to increase the last number (the OpenCL memory fraction) for your selected resource level.
+For example, increasing the OpenCL memory fraction to 950 would increase the available memory on a 6GB GPU to approximately 5.3GB. (absolutely not recommended) - Set preferences > processing > OpenCL > use all device memory to "on", which will use all of your device's memory, less a 600MB headroom.
+Please see the section below for "per device setting" of headroom.